Installation and Configuration

 2. Type your current password and new password in the appropriate fields.

-We encourage you to use Meridian with individual user accounts instead of the admin account.
-If all users have individual accounts, you can see who is completing tasks like clearing or acknowledging alarms.
-For information on how to create a personalized user account, see Create a new user in the Quick Start guide.
+We encourage you to use Meridian with individual user accounts instead of using only the admin account.
+If all users have individual accounts, you can see who is completing tasks (for example, clearing or acknowledging alarms).
+For information on how to create personalized user accounts, see Create a new user in the Quick Start guide.

 First monitored node